 Due to their climbing nature they climb tree trunks and other plants in their natural habitat.
-The leaves have a pointy tip and have a brown tint to them, however, they rapidly turn to a lush deep green color as they mature and grow up to 4 inches long.
+The leaves have a pointy tip and have a brown tint to them, however, they rapidly turn to a lush deep green color as they mature.

 It is a versatile plant that can be grown in a number of different conditions which makes it perfect for both outdoor growing and indoor growing.
 This is a plant that has caused much discussion over its name, a discussion which has last for around 200 years.
 It is also known as Philodendron Oxycardium and Philodendron Cordatum, the varied names are down to the fact that it has a diverse habitat.